Hiv and aids

 HIV prevention and treatment

-2,1 million people became infected with HIV in 2015, a drop of 35% compared to 2001.
+1,7 million people became infected with HIV in 2016, a drop to 2015, when there were 2,1 newly infected.
 Nowadays we are able to employ better means of prevention and improved strategies than ten years ago, including condoms, sex education, male circumcision and preventive treatment.
-However, with nearly 6,000 new infections each day the number remains high.
+However, with nearly 5,000 new infections each day the number remains high.
 New and more effective means of prevention remain a necessity in order to scale back the epidemic on a permanent basis, which is why the international community is conducting research into other means of prevention such as a vaginal microbicide ring, which should protect women from HIV, and a preventive Aids vaccine.

 HIV and human rights